 • Encouraging the development of distance education [...].

-In addition, the Treaty of Lisbon contains a provision that can be described as a horizontal ‘social clause’.
-Article 9 of the TFEU states: ‘In defining and implementing its policies and activities, the Union shall take into account requirements linked to the promotion of a high level of employment, the guarantee of adequate social protection, the fight against social exclusion, and a high level of education, training and protection of human health’.
+In addition, the Treaty of Lisbon introduced a provision that can be described as a horizontal ‘social clause’.
+Article 9 TFEU states: ‘In defining and implementing its policies and activities, the Union shall take into account requirements linked to the promotion of a high level of employment, the guarantee of adequate social protection, the fight against social exclusion, and a high level of education, training and protection of human health’.

 Moreover, the Charter of Fundamental Rights of the European Union states: ‘Everyone has the right to education’ (Article 14).